Study Skills is part of Student Life and provides a range of face-to-face and online study help programs for UC and UCC students.

 In the free Study Skills for Success program, Study Skills Learning Advisors will provide strategies and information to help you succeed at UC.

-The next face-to-face program will be held on the Saturday of Week 2 of Semester 2, 2019.
-Students can register their interest by emailing firstname.lastname@example.org.
+The next Study Skills program to be delivered in real-time will be held early in Semester 2, 2020; details to be confirmed.
+Students can register their interest by emailing Study Skills.

 Now available: Online Study Skills for Success (SS4S), complete the full program online in your own time.